virror/BehaviorTreeDesigner/IncludedNodes.md

 ## Debug
 * FixedValue:
-  > Returns the selected value always.
+  > Always returns the selected value.

 * Logger:
   > Logs name and result of child node.

+* ReadEntry:
+  > Logs the content of the selected Blackboard Entry.

 ## Decorators
 * Inverter: